geldrezNicholas/Duplicate-File-Finder/README.md

 # 1. Build the project
 make

-# (optional) Rebuild from scratch
+# 2. Run the tool, "directory" is the directory you wish to scan
+./dedup directory

+# 3. Clean Up
 make clean
-make

-# 2. Run the project, "directory" is the directory you wish to scan
-./dedup directory
 ```